Forum Discussion

 Avast quarantined the files, then let me make and exception.
 However it still held the files hostage until I went and restored them.

-- chherub11 months agoNew Novice
+- chherub2 years agoNew Novice

 THANK YOU this solved it for me!!